 Skip to contents

-This function ingests telemetry data from shiny.telemetry output (SQLite or JSON) and automatically identifies potential UX issues, translating them into BID framework Notice stages.
+This function ingests telemetry data from multiple sources and automatically identifies potential UX issues, translating them into BID framework Notice stages.
 It returns a hybrid object that is backward-compatible as a list of Notice stages while also providing enhanced functionality with tidy tibble access and flags extraction.

-Note: This function is designed for Shiny application telemetry.
-For Quarto dashboards, shiny.telemetry only works when using server: shiny in the Quarto YAML.
+Note: For Quarto dashboards, shiny.telemetry only works when using server: shiny in the Quarto YAML.
 Static Quarto dashboards and OJS-based dashboards do not support shiny.telemetry.
 Consider alternative analytics solutions (e.g., Plausible) for static dashboard usage tracking.

 Usage